mrleemon/rather-simple-taxonomy-navigation/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress

 == Frequently Asked Questions ==
-= How can I show the taxonomy navigation in a theme? = You can use the `show_taxonomy_navigation` action:
+= How can I display the taxonomy navigation in a theme? = You can use the `show_taxonomy_navigation` action:

 `do_action( 'show_taxonomy_navigation', $post_type, $taxonomy, $parent )`;